HR FAQ – do I have to advertise job vacancies?

 - An existing salary may need “topping up”

-The governors having satisfied themselves that a post is required, a suitable job description needs to be drawn up by the Head or SMT and agreed by the governors.
-The description should include:
+The Governors having satisfied themselves that a post is required, a suitable job description needs to be drawn up by the Head or SMT and agreed by the Governors.

 - Indication of hours/days required

 - Indication of salary and other benefits

 When the job description has been agreed, an advertisement, based upon the job description will be required and issued to suitable publications and/or through other channels.

 A standard application form will be used to obtain a common set of core data from all applicants.
 The pack also contains additional information necessary to check perspective candidates: self disclosure declaration and a health declaration.

 Responses are sifted, using specific criteria, appropriate to the post being advertised.
 Short-listed candidates will be invited for interview.
 In the case of teaching staff, applicants will, whenever possible, be observed teaching a class.
 References for interviewees will normally be requested at this stage.